theSquaredError/Algorithms/README.md

-# Algorithms
+# Data Structures and Algorithms implementation in C++
-Contains all the algorithms practiced by me